lcrespom/Modulator/README.md

 		- Add control parameter selector in params box
 		- Add gain control node
 		- ADSR
+	- Add all possible AudioNodes available into the palette
+		- Especially support sampled audio
 	- Split slider logscale in two with middle value in the middle of the slider, then fine-tune all module definitions (e.g. gain)
 	- Node deletion (e.g. via a delete button in parameter box)